victorjulyin/DE-101/Module4/4.5 Pentaho Data Integration Beginner's Guide - Chapter 9 Exercises/README.md

   * [Group By](#group-by) - almost the same thing as in SQL
   * [Database Lookup](#database-lookup) - use it, when we need to add some data from another DB / Table (almost like join)
   * [Database Join](#database-join) - you can join tables from DW with tables from any other source (excel, txt, etc)
   * [Combination lookup/update](#combination-lookupupdate) - use it, when we want to update DB time to time.
-It will help to find different rows and add it with key
+It will help to find different rows and add it with key (SCD Type I)
   * [Stream Lookup](#stream-lookup) - use it, when you want to connect data from different sources.
+  * [Dimension Lookup/Update](#dimension-lookupupdate) - use it, when you want to save the history changes (SCD Type II)
   * Dimension - A dimension table contains descriptions about a particular entity or category of your business.
 Dimensions are one of the basic blocks of a data warehouse or a datamart.
 A dimension has the purpose of grouping, filtering, and describing data.
   * Slowly Changing Dimension (SCD) - A dimension where changes may occur from time to time (it has three types)
+    * I type - you don't keep the history of changes
+    * II type - you keep the whole history of changes

 Videos that hepled me to understand these things:
 [Combination lookup/update](https://www.youtube.com/watch?v=J_DyORTSklY)